majiga/text2kg-uwa/README.md

 # Text2KG

-UWA's submission to the ICDM2019 ICDM/ICBK Knowledge Graph Contest.
+UWA's submission to the ICDM2019 ICDM/ICBK Knowledge Graph Contest was selected by the committee as the first prize.

 Team members: